 Once a year, an impairment test is performed to establish whether the value of Goodwill is not overstated.
 The discounted value of expected future cash flows is then compared with the net carrying amount of the asset.
-The test is performed at Operating Company level, which is the level to which income and expenses can be allocated independently.
-Amounts are discounted using an Operating Company-specific cost of capital after tax.
+The test is performed at Business level, which is the level to which income and expenses can be allocated independently.
+Amounts are discounted using an Business-specific cost of capital after tax.
 No (fixed) growth rate is assumed, because this would provide skewed figures for the Operating Companies that primarily deal in projects.

-Division Goodwill WACC
+Goodwill WACC

-Digital Industries 1.5 8.5
+1.5 8.5

-Smart Infrastructure 0.3 7.5
+0.3 7.5

 1.8

+1.5 0.3

-The discounted cash flows exceeded the net carrying amounts in all cases, which means that the amount in the Operating Company's statement of financial position is not overstated.
+The discounted cash flows exceeded the net carrying amounts in all cases, which means that the amount in the Business' statement of financial position is not overstated.
 As in previous years, there is no indication that goodwill must be impaired in the fiscal year under review.
 Reasonably possible changes in a key assumption would not cause the carrying amount to exceed its recoverable amount and consequently no sensitivity analysis is disclosed.
 The goodwill recognized in the statement of financial position of the Company consists of goodwill that arose from the acquisition of several smaller acquisitions which have been integrated into Siemens Nederland N.V.
 There is no accumulated impairment on Goodwill.